EngMjd/ele/README.md

-# DC Motor Control
+# Servo Sweep

-A simple Arduino project that controls four DC motors using two L293D motor drivers in Tinkercad.
-The motors move forward, backward, and alternate between right and left turns according to the required motion sequence.
+Arduino simulation of four servo motors performing a sweep motion for 2 seconds before stopping at a 90° angle.